 This was the first time many children in America had ever heard of St. Nicholas.
-Naturally, they wondered what might happen if they hung their stockings by the chimney, just like the children in the poem.
-On Christmas Eve of this year, many tried it.
+Naturally they wondered what might happen if they hung their stockings by the chimney, just like the children in the poem.
+On Christmas Eve of that year, many tried it.

 In 1844, a man named Clement C. Moore claimed authorship of “Account of a Visit from St. Nicholas.”
-Since then, many scholars have contested that claim and have even named other possible authors, so we may never know the identity of the anonymous writer.
+Since then, many scholars have contested that claim and have even named other possible authors, se we may never know the identity of the anonymous writer.
 Over the years, the poem has also undergone changes.
-It has become known to many by a different title, ‘TWAS THE NIGHT BEFORE CHRISTMAS, after its opening line.
-Also, many editors have taken liberties in altering it’s original punctuation and spelling.
+It has become known to many by a different title, ‘Twas the Night Before Christmas, after its opening line.
+Also many editors have taken liberties in altering its original punctuation and spelling.
 Some have even changed the names of Santa’s reindeer.
-But the words in the edition you are about to read appear exactly as they did when “Account of a Visit from St. Nicholas” was first published anonymously in the TROY SENTINEL on December 23, 1823.
+But the words in the edition you’re about to read appear exactly as they did when “Account of a Visit from St. Nicholas” was first published anonymously in the Troy Sentinel on December 23, 1823.

 Not a creature was stirring, not even a mouse;

 The stockings were hung by the chimney with care,